 Jadwisin, a small tourist resort in the Masovian Voivodeship, is situated by Zegrze Reservoir (Polish: Zalew Zegrzyński).
-It is well located being only 30 km from Warsaw and in close proximity to Zegrze and Serock.
+It is well located within a short trip from Warsaw and in close proximity to Zegrze and Serock.
 The village, which has a special microclimate, is very popular with Varsovians (residents of Warsaw) looking for rest and relaxation in a tranquil spot away the city’s hustle and bustle.

 Jadwisin is an ideal destination for those who enjoy active pastimes.
 Its location by Zegrze Reservoir assures entertainment for all water sport enthusiasts and keen anglers.
 In Jadwisin, you can walk or cycle on the trails, play tennis and swim, or take it easy in the spa and wellness centre.
 These attractions make the village a tourist-friendly resort that satisfies even the most demanding visitors.

 There are also numerous monuments well worth a visit in Jadwisin.
 We recommend you see the Neoclassical Radziwill family Palace dating from late 19th century.
 Originally, it was owned by Prince Maciej and his wife Jadwiga.
 Since the 1920s it has been operating as a hotel.

 Another interesting place is the ruins of Jerzy Szaniawski’s house.
 Szaniawski was an outstanding Polish playwright and columnist who lived and worked in Jadwisin.
 Built in 1838, the house caught fire in 1977.
 It now lies in ruins.
 In addition, there is a sculpture of Saint Stanislaus Kostka made by the famous Ludwik Kauffman.